Emergency Field Hospital Being Delivered to Samaritan's Purse Canada to Increase Global Medical Response Capacity

 - Gather b-roll footage of the cargo planes as they taxi on the tarmac

-- Broadcast quality b-roll and photos of previous DC-8 and Emergency Field Hospital missions in addition to the unloading of the Emergency Field Hospital in Calgary available upon request
+- Broadcast quality b-roll and photos of previous DC-8 and Emergency Field Hospital misisons in addition to the unloading of the Emergency Field Hospital in Calgary available upon request

 Samaritan's Purse is a Christian relief and development organization that takes its name from Jesus Christ's biblical story of the Good Samaritan.
 Like that Good Samaritan, who found a beaten man and helped restore him, we aid victims of war, disease, disaster, poverty, famine, and persecution.
 Besides emergency medical relief, our work includes Operation Christmas Child and providing safe water, vocational skills, and agricultural supplies and training to families in the developing world.
 Visit SamaritansPurse.ca for more information.